PlayrTBH/Management/README.md

 ## API Overview

-The automation endpoints live under `/api` on the backend.
-When publishing `https://api.playrservers.com`, route that host to the `/api` mount so public requests continue to use simple paths (e.g. `/health`, `/agents`).
+The automation endpoints live on the dedicated API service (default port `8001`).
+When publishing `https://api.playrservers.com`, proxy that host to the API port so public requests continue to use simple paths (e.g. `/health`, `/agents`).
 Every endpoint except `/health` requires an API key presented in the `Authorization: Bearer <key>` header.

 ### Health